 Assessment of the nature and extent of SSLs, which was initiated prior to ACM completion in August 2020, has continued.
-The activities completed since September 2021 include groundwater and surface water sampling (October 2021) and data analysis associated with background monitoring wells, CCR monitoring wells, surface water sampling locations (horizontal delineation), and deep groundwater monitoring wells (vertical delineation).
-Surface water concentrations were below applicable groundwater protection standards (GWPSs), indicating the SSLs of arsenic, lithium, and molybdenum observed in Unit 3 groundwater are spatially limited to the area immediately surrounding the former CCR unit.
+The activities completed since February 2022 include groundwater and surface water sampling (March 2022) and data analysis associated with background monitoring wells, CCR monitoring wells, surface water sampling locations (horizontal delineation), and deep groundwater monitoring wells (vertical delineation).
+Surface water concentrations were below applicable groundwater protection standards (GWPS), indicating the SSLs of arsenic, lithium, and molybdenum observed in Unit 3 groundwater are spatially limited to the area immediately surrounding the former CCR unit.
 Therefore, horizontal delineation is completed.

 Groundwater data collection and evaluation are ongoing at each deep well.
-In addition, an investigation using isotopic signatures was initiated to evaluate groundwater constituent concentrations in deeper groundwater bearing zones.
-Based on the results of the isotopic data evaluation, an alternate source demonstration (ASD) may be developed for certain CCR constituents observed in deep groundwater in select locations.
-If successful, the ASD would be included as an attachment to the 2022 Annual Groundwater Monitoring and Corrective Action Report (Annual Report) and vertical delineation will be completed.
-We note that at the time of this report, preliminary data analysis indicates that the ASD will successfully demonstrate that constituents observed in the deep delineation wells are naturally occurring and not the result of a release from the former CCR unit.
+In addition, an investigation using isotopic signatures was completed to evaluate groundwater constituent concentrations in deeper groundwater bearing zones.
+Based on the results of the isotopic data evaluation, an addendum to the Comprehensive Groundwater Investigation Report (Geosyntec, 2020c) is being developed for certain CCR constituents observed in deep groundwater in select locations.
+This document will serve to complete vertical delineation for SSLs at the Site.